Foxy6670/AvrilAI/README.md

 OR (If you want to download over the terminal):

-pip install gdown
+pip install gdown; gdown 1xA9zjKAg332Rc6JPWq33XkbzaldX2a28
-gdown 1xA9zjKAg332Rc6JPWq33XkbzaldX2a28

 # For Linux (64 bit only):